code-dot-org/code-dot-org/SETUP.md

 1. `rake install`
   * If you needed `bundle exec` in front of the previous command, you will need it here too.
   * This can take a LONG time.
-You can see if progress is being made by opening up a second shell and staring `mysql -u root`.
+You can see if progress is being made by opening up a second shell and starting `mysql -u root`.
 Run the following command twice, with approximately a 5-10 second delay between each run `select table_schema, table_name, table_rows from information_schema.tables where table_schema like 'dashboard_development' order by table_rows;`  If you see a change in the last couple of rows, the install is working correctly.
 1. `rake build`